DarkyGr/VB-Windows-Forms-1/README.md

-# Visual Basic Framework 4.8 - Windows Forms
+# Visual Basic Framework 4.8 - Windows Forms - CRUD

 This applcation was made with:
 - Visual Basic Framework 4.8